Pentax K-1 II Review

 The first full-frame Pentax with an accelerator unit, as seen previously in the sub-frame K-70 and KP

-Two years down the line, the K-1 has now received a followup in the form of the Pentax K-1 II.
+Two years down the line, the K-1 received a followup in the form of the Pentax K-1 II.
 If you're familiar with the earlier camera, you already know most of what you need to about its successor, as the two are near-identical in most ways.
 There are changes in just a few key areas.

-A two-stop improvement in high ISO sensitivity
+A two-stop increase in high ISO sensitivity

 Miracle of miracles, a hand-holdable version of Pixel Shift Resolution!!